 There is so many things to do in Great Smoky Mountain National Park!
 From hiking to camping you can spend days exploring this gorgeous park!
-There is a reason Great Smoky Mountain NP is the most visited National Park in 2017!
+There is a reason Great Smoky Mountain NP is the most visited National Park!

 Starting in Canada and tumbling their way down the eastern section of the United States, the Appalachian Mountains are the home of the Smoky Mountains range.
 Which in turn, is a part of the Blue Ridge Mountains that begin in Pennsylvania before sinking back into the earth within the foothills of Georgia.